princessruthie/Popular-Movies-Stage-1/README.md

 This app displays a list of Popular or High-Rated movies.
 Clicking on any movie leads to a detail view that shows additional information about the movie.

+While not perfect, this project is no longer actively maintained.
+For that, please see [Popular-Movies-Stage-2](https://github.com/princessruthie/Popular-Movies-Stage-2)

 Pre-requisites
 --------------